Responsive web design

 • Verwendete Schriftarten & Schnitte

-• For maximum PageSpeed, no more than 3-4 font styles should be used – a total cumulative across all web fonts.
+• For maximum PageSpeed, no more than 3-4 font cuts should be used – cumulatively across all web fonts.

 • Continuous text, headings (H1-H6), links, etc.